Learn how anonymous feedback improves team processes, fosters collaboration, and encourage continuous improvement.

 By following these tips, you can create an effective anonymous retrospective while fostering trust and psychological safety within the team.
 We suggest experimenting with anonymous retrospectives if you feel your team would benefit from it.
 As your team grows in maturity together, you should find yourself rely less and less on anonymous sessions.

-Free Retrospective Templates
+Free Templates for Anonymous Retrospectives

 Claim your free team space in Metro Retro for unique retrospective ideas & interactive templates – you’ll never run out of retro ideas!